Physician Assistant Studies

 The PA Program at the University of Pittsburgh, as with all of the programs in Health Sciences, has a unique relationship with the University of Pittsburgh Medical Center (UPMC).
 The University of Pittsburgh Medical Center is one of the most renowned academic medical centers in the United States.
 UPMC has created a genuinely integrated health care delivery system and recruited superb physicians and researchers to develop internationally renowned centers in transplantation, cancer, neurosurgery, psychiatry, rehabilitation, geriatrics, and women’s health, among others.
 UPMC also has invested significantly in information technology to link and integrate electronic medical records across hospitals and health care settings.

-University of Pittsburgh Physician Assistant Studies admitted its first class in January, 2010.
-In December of 2011, 18 students graduated and passed their national certification exam moving on to secure clinical positions in a variety of specialties as noted in the graph below along with the Class of 2012.
-In March of 2012, following a site visit in September of 2011 by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), the program has been awarded continuing accreditation through March of 2018.
+In March of 2012, following a site visit in September of 2011 by the Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA), the University of Pittsburgh Physician Assistant Studies Program has been awarded continuing accreditation through March of 2018.